JamesA-Hunter/two-player-snake/README.md

 # two-player-snake
-Following my javascript snake clone i am rebuilding it using React, Node and using websockets with socket.io
+Following my javascript snake clone i am rebuilding it using React, tailwind css, Node and using websockets with socket.io